Free arts workshops for the community

 To book a free place for yourself or your community group, please email Kate on email@example.com or call 01179264740.
 Please note that places are limited, so booking is required.

-All workshops take place between 2-3pm in the Museum on Level 2 of the New Room Visitor Centre (lift available).
+All workshops take place in the museum on Level 2 of John Wesley's New Room (lift available).